 Mercedes Benz Sprinter (PA23-0329): The City is processing a Development Plan for an approximately 81,295 square foot Mercedes Benz Sprinter Dealership that includes maintenance and repair services, detail center, and employee wellness center.
-The project is located on an undeveloped site at 40910 Temecula Center Dr. (COOPER)
+The project is located on an undeveloped site at 40910 Temecula Center Drive.
+(COOPER)

 Altair Villages A, B, & C (PAs 23-0438, 0439, 0440): The City is processing three (3) Development Plans for the first three (3) villages of Altair consisting of single family detached, duplex, and rowhomes products totaling 467 residential units and two (2) parks.
+The projects were presented to the City Council Altair Property Subcommittee on February 13, 2024.
+The projects have been scheduled for Planning Commission on August 21, 2024.
 (COOPER)

-Gaucho Grill (PAs 23-0467, 0499, 0500): The City is processing a Conditional Use Permit for a Type 47 ABC License, a Modification to an existing building to revise the colors of the building, addition of a covered entryway and dining area, new exterior lighting, and folding glass window panels, and a Certificate of Historical Appropriateness to modify an existing historic building (First National Bank).
-The project is located in the former location of The Bank of Mexican Food in Old Town and proposes operations Sunday-Thursday from 11:00am to 10:00pm and Friday and Saturday from 11:00am to 11:30pm with NO live entertainment.
+Gaucho Grill (PAs 23-0467, 0499, 0500): The City is processing a Conditional Use Permit for a Type 47 ABC License, a Modification to an existing building to revise the colors of the building, addition of a covered entryway and dining area, new exterior lighting, and folding glass window panels, and a Certificate of

+Historical Appropriateness to modify an existing historic building (First National Bank).
+The project is located in the former location of The Bank of Mexican Food in Old Town and proposes operations Sunday-Thursday from 11:00 a.m. to 10:00 p.m. and Friday and Saturday from 11:00 a.m. to 11:30 p.m. with NO live entertainment.
 (COOPER)

-Parker Ridge Tentative Tract Map 38813 (PA23-0497): The city is processing a Tentative Tract Map to subdivide two existing parcels into nine (9) parcels on 11.4 acres located on the south side of Pauba Road approximately 600 feet of Showalter Road.
+Parker Ridge Tentative Tract Map 38813 (PA23-0497): The City is processing a Tentative Tract Map to subdivide two existing parcels into nine (9) parcels on 11.4 acres located on the south side of Pauba Road approximately 600 feet of Showalter Road.
+An environmental consultant has been selected and is under contract to prepare an environmental document for the project.
 (COOPER)

-Temecula Regional Center Specific Plan Amendment (PA23-0494): The city is processing a Specific Plan Amendment to the Temecula Regional Center Specific Plan for a technical change to the document so the square footage in the Specific Plan reflects existing conditions/entitled projects.
+Temecula Regional Center Specific Plan Amendment (PA23-0494): The City is processing a Specific Plan Amendment to the Temecula Regional Center Specific Plan for a technical change to the document so the square footage in the Specific Plan reflects existing conditions/entitled projects.
 (COOPER)